 ADVERSE EVENTS: The most common adverse events are hypotension (0.8%), nausea/vomiting (0.5%), and flushing/blotching (0.4%).
-Other adverse reactions include angina/chest pain, shortness of breath, fainting, lightheadedness and anemia.1 Please see liposorber.com for a full list of adverse events.
+Other adverse reactions include angina/chest pain, shortness of breath, fainting, lightheadedness and anemia.5 Please see bit.ly/liposorbersafety for a full list of adverse events.
 CONTRAINDICATION: Angiotensin converting enzyme [ACEI(s)] inhibitors are contraindicated with LIPOSORBER® due to possible bradykinin reaction.
-ACEI(s) should be replaced with angiotensin II receptor blockers (ARBs) or any other antihypertensive agent as determined by the prescribing physician.2
+ACEI(s) should be replaced with angiotensin II receptor blockers (ARBs) or any other antihypertensive agent as determined by the prescribing physician.5 References: